asarav/fullstack-ts-langchain/README.md

 - General cleanup, cleaning up type annotations, and refactors
 - Automated linting and prettifying
 - Github runners/pipelines for running linting and unit tests
+- Further split Express app into routes and controllers

 To run on docker use the docker compose.